2sungryul/yolo11_trt/README.md

 TensorRT engine file : yolo11n.engine(FP32 precision)

-yolo11_node : inference node using single image file
+yolo11_node : perform an inference using a single image file

 pub : publish a topic with image captured from video file(mp4)